greimel/website/content/_index.md

 <a href=https://www.aeaweb.org/conference/videos/2020/fabian-greimel>[two-minute video]</a>
 <details><summary>[Abstract]</summary>

-_We evaluate the hypothesis that rising inequality was a causal source of the US household debt boom since 1980.
-The mechanism builds on the observation that households care about their social status.
-To keep up with the ever richer Joneses, the middle class substitutes status-enhancing houses for status-neutral consumption.
-These houses are mortgage-financed, creating a debt boom across the income distribution.
-Using a stylized model we show analytically that aggregate debt increases as top incomes rise.
-In a quantitative general equilibrium model we show that Keeping up with the Joneses and rising income inequality generate 60% of the observed boom in mortgage debt and 50% of the house price boom.
-We compare this channel to two competing mechanisms.
-The Global Saving Glut hypothesis gives rise to a similar debt boom, but does not generate a house prices boom.
-Loosening collateral constraints does not generate booms in either debt or house prices.
-Finally, we provide novel empirical evidence on the relationship between top incomes and household debt.
-Mortgage debt rose substantially more in US states that experienced stronger growth in top incomes.
-There is no such relationship between top incomes and non-mortgage debt.
-These findings support to the importance of the comparisons channel._
+_US States with higher growth in top incomes experience a stronger growth in house prices and non-rich mortgages---but no stronger growth in non-mortgage debt.
+Previously studied drivers of household debt cannot generate these novel findings.
+We propose rising income inequality and Keeping up with the richer Joneses as a complementary causal driver.
+We study a heterogeneous agent model where households care about how their house compares to the houses of the rich.
+We show analytically that mortgage debt of the non-rich is increasing in top incomes.
+To keep up with the rich, the non-rich substitute status-enhancing houses for status-neutral consumption.
+This mechanism generates about half of the observed increases in mortgage debt and house prices._

   </details> <br>
   <em> 2020 WFA PhD Candidate Award for Outstanding Research </em>